akbaribnu/devops-test-akbar/README.md

 # DevOps Test Akbar

-Hello this repo for devops test
+Hello this repo for devops test, i use vagrant with image **ubuntu 20.04** for this test

 ## Getting Started